SehwanHong/Artificial-Intelligence/NDSVR/index.md

 ### Complexity measures

 In this work, author focus on analyzing network design space while controlling for confounding factors like network complexity.
 Author adopt commonly-used network complexity measures, including number of model parameters or multiply-add operations.

+# Design Spces

+## Definitions

+### Model family

+A model family is large (possibly infinite) collection of related neural network architectures, typically shraing some high-level architectural structures or design principles (residual connections)

+### Design Space

+Performing empirical studies on model families are difficult since they are broadly defined and typically not fully specified.
+To make disctinctino between abstract model families, design space is introduces.
+Design space is a concrete set of architectures taht can be isntantiated from the model family.

+A design space consist of two components
+1. parameterization of a model family
+2. a set of allowable values for each hyper parameters.

+### Model distribution

+As design space an contain an eponential number of candidate models, exhaustive evaluation is not feasible.
+Therefore, from a design space, author sampled and excaluated a fixed set of models, giving rise to a model distribution.
+Then, author use classical statistics for analysis.
+Any standard distribution, as well as learned distributions like in NAS, can be integrated into our paradigm.

+### Data Generation

+To analyze network design spaces, author smaple and evaluate numerous models from each design space.
+In doing so, author generate datasets of trained models upon which we perform empirical studies.